RenderKit/openpgl/README.md

-# Intel® Open Path Guiding Library
+# Intel® Open Path Guiding LibraryX

 This is release v0.6.0 of Intel® Open PGL.
 For changes and new features, see the [changelog](CHANGELOG.md).
 Visit http://www.openpgl.org for more